 - 24. You are teaching proper use of a metered dose inhaler (MDI) to an elderly man who is having trouble coordinating actuation of the device with an inspiratory effort.
-What suggestion(s) would you make to help him with his problem? - a.
-Suggest the use of an Autohaler® - b.
-Suggest that he increase the number of actuations, in case some of them were
+What suggestion(s) would you make to help him with his problem?

+- a.
+Suggest adding a reservoir device

+- b.
+Suggest that if he cannot effectively use the MDI, he may need to switch to an SVN

 - c.
-Both A and B - d.
+Both A and B

+- d.
 Neither A nor B

-As a breath-actuated inhaler, the Autohaler® offers an alternative for individuals who find it difficult to coordinate MDI actuation with inhalation.
+The addition of a reservoir device offers an alternative for individuals who find it difficult to coordinate MDI actuation with inhalation.
 The practitioner should never suggest an increase in the dosage of a drug unless he or she has consulted the physician or is following a physician-prescribed protocol.
+An SVN may need to be used if the patient cannot effectively use the MDI.